 Perhaps heritage buildings in Mumbai have fared better?

 It is hard to miss this building in Kala Ghoda.
-I was going to call this building an eye-sore but realized that its not the building - it is the upkeep that seems to be the problem.
+I was going to call this building an eye-sore but realized that

 Is this the best use of a heritage building?
 Does this benefit the city?